ardulogic/symfony-postlt/README.md

 - Stock reservation management
 - Inventory allocation and tracking
 - Stock reservation lifecycle (create, cancel, ship)
-- Stock reallocation when reservations are cancelled
+- Stock reallocation when reservations are cancelled or when stock is received

 **Key Components:**
 - `StockReservationController`: HTTP endpoints for reservation operations